 How to Get to Favignana

 Favignana is off of the west coast of Sicily, making an arrival to this side of the island the easiest way to reach the island.
+There is a ferry that connects Favignana to Trapani.

 To arrive in Sicily, Palermo and Trapani are the two closest airports with Palermo being larger (though still quite small).
 Low cost European carrier Ryanair flies to both airports.
 There is an inexpensive bus that departs from Palermo’s main bus/train station to Trapani port as well as busses from the airport itself to Trapani however the schedules are hard to find and don’t run frequently.